DJHoulihan/EBL-with-New-Horizons/README.md

 The extragalactic background light (EBL) is the summed emission from all sources outside of the Milky Way Galaxy.
 An accurate measurement of the EBL can be used as a benchmark to test whether there are any components in excess of the integrated light from galaxies.
-Any discrepancies would imply the presence of sources of diuse extragalactic emission that are currently unaccounted for, which is predicted to include light from the rst galaxies in the universe.
+Any discrepancies would imply the presence of sources of diffuse extragalactic emission that are currently unaccounted for, which is predicted to include light from the rst galaxies in the universe.
 We have studied archival data from the Linear Etalon Imaging Spectral Array (LEISA) aboard the New Horizons spacecraft to determine whether it could be used to measure the EBL at wavelengths between 1.2 to 2.5 $\mu$m.
-We have empirically determined LEISA's sensitivity to diffuse brightness to be $\delta\lambda I_\lambda$ = 2 x 10$^6$ nW/m/sr in 1.5 second exposures, which essentially precludes the possibility of reaching EBL signals at the level of 10 nW/m/sr. These studies have allowed us to conclude that LEISA is not even capable of generating useful upper limits on the amplitude of the EBL at near-infrared wavelengths.
+We have empirically determined LEISA's sensitivity to diffuse brightness to be $\delta\lambda I_\lambda = 2 x 10^6$ nW/m/sr in 1.5 second exposures, which essentially precludes the possibility of reaching EBL signals at the level of 10 nW/m/sr. These studies have allowed us to conclude that LEISA is not even capable of generating useful upper limits on the amplitude of the EBL at near-infrared wavelengths.
 We have also attempted to determine whether another New Horizons instrument, the